ProFormA/proformaxml/Whitepaper.md

  - the filename of the uploaded archive must match "allowed-archive-filename"

-There is a choice for handling the file restrictions.
+There is a choice for handling file restrictions.

 ##### 1. By regexp

-The archive may contain many files.
-The regular expression specifies, which files will be extracted from the archive.
+An archive may contain many files.
+The regular expression specifies which files to extract from the archive.

 - “unpack-files-from-archive-regexp” holds a regular expression that controls which files are automatically extracted.
-Only matching files (the whole path of the zip-items matches with “/” as path separator) are extracted from the archive (specified regexp language in [regexp-language-restriction] (#regexp-language-specification)).
+Only matching files (the whole path of the zip-items matches with “/” as a path separator) are extracted from the archive (specified regexp language in [regexp-language-restriction] (#regexp-language-specification)).

 ###### Code-Beispiel